 Are your comments harmful?

-Remember that harmful comments go beyond posting about your job, employer, co-worker, or clients directly.
-Harmful comments can also be derogatory towards groups of people.
+Harmful comments go beyond posting bad experiences about your job, employer, co-worker, clients, and groups of people.
 Even if they’re your personal opinions, if they’re harmful to another person or group of people, you could jeopardize harming relationships between collaborators and clients.

-The same can be said about false information you’ve told your job.
+The same can be said about false information you’ve told your employer.
 Let’s say you call in sick, but post a picture of yourself out with friends somewhere.
-Your job can legally fire you for lying to them.
+Your employer can legally fire you for lying to them.

 Are your comments necessary?